Molecular Pathogen Diagnosis

 Sample storage: In case of studies or long-term analyses, appropriate storage conditions of your samples are required to protect your microbial cells.
 Click here for more information.

-Automation: The process of microbial DNA enrichment and isolation from body fluids and tissue samples is also available semi- and fully automated.
+Automation: The process of human DNA depletion and microbial DNA isolation from body fluids, swabs and tissue samples is also available semi- and fully automated.
 Click here for more information.

 Order information: